Skip to content

 Above: Sargent Charles Fortenbacher became Chief in 1991

-In 1955, Charles J. Fortenbacher joined the police department as a special officer, becoming full time in January, 1956, now a three-man department.
-Robert Moore succeeded Harry M. Allen in 1977 as police chief, and served until 1991.
+In 1955, Charles J. Fortenbacher joined the police department as a special officer, becoming full-time in January 1956.
+The department was now a three-man department.
+Robert Moore succeeded Harry M. Allen in 1977 as police chief and served until 1991.

 Police Department, May 1960, with 22 personnel.
 Source: Bernards Township Police Department

-Until the full time force began to expand in the 1960’s, the Bernards police department would operate with 20 or more special officers.
-They filled in on weekends or were back-ups.
+Until the full-time force began to expand in the 1960s, the Bernards police department operated with 20 or more special officers.
+They filled in on weekends or were backups.

 Police Department Locations

 In 1948, the police department was located in the basement of the Brick Academy at 15 West Oak Street, which served as Town Hall.
 When the clerk left each day at 4 P.M., the Town Hall office would shift to an officer’s home where his wife would answer the calls.
-In case of emergency, a call would be placed to the Morris County Police Radio System in Morris Plains.
-Officers did their own camera work, their own dusting and lifting of fingerprints, since there were only two people in the Somerset County Prosecutor’s Office.
+In an emergency, a call would be placed to the Morris County Police Radio System in Morris Plains.
+Officers did their camera work, dusting and lifting of fingerprints since there were only two people in the Somerset County Prosecutor’s Office.

 Mysterious Fire Bombings

-The most interesting thing we’ve learned about the history of the Bernards Township Police Department is that there were two fire bombings at the Stonehouse Station.
-Then when the PD moved to the Astor Estate, there was another fire bombing.
+The most exciting thing we’ve learned about the Bernards Township Police Department’s history is that there were two firebombings at Stonehouse Station.
+Then, when the PD moved to the Astor Estate, another firebombing occurred.
 All three incidents were never solved.

-Firebombing at what was the new Bernards Township Police Department in what was known as the Astor Estate.
+Firebombing at the new Bernards Township Police Department in what was known as the Astor Estate.

 New Digs

-By 1969, there were 15 full time police officers, with a budget of $177,000 for salaries and other expenses.
+By 1969, there were 15 full-time police officers, with a budget of $177,000 for salaries and other expenses.
 From the department’s new console desk in 1975 came the first call on April 9, a heart attack on North Maple Avenue.
-(In 1974 personnel included 5 superiors and 13 full time patrolmen.)
+(In 1974, personnel included five superiors and 13 full-time patrolmen.)

 A bulldozer begins dismantling the front of the former Astor Estate to make room for the new police department.

-Patrolman Robert Eberle installing a sign painted by fellow Patrolman Richard Ike at entrance gate of new B/T Police Headquarters in the Astor Mansion, 1969
+Patrolman Robert Eberle installing a sign painted by fellow Patrolman Richard Ike at the entrance gate of the new B/T Police Headquarters in the Astor Mansion, 1969

-On July 25, 1990, the 12,000 square foot award-winning Tudor-design Police Headquarters (its present location) was dedicated on Collyer Lane, adjacent to the Town Hall.
-Construction on this state-of-the art building began in 1988.
+On July 25, 1990, the 12,000-square-foot award-winning Tudor-design Police Headquarters (its present location) was dedicated on Collyer Lane, adjacent to the Town Hall.
+Construction on this state-of-the-art building began in 1988.
 Colonel Clinton Pagano, former Superintendent of the N.J.
 State Police and director of the N.J.
-Division of Motor Vehicles, was guest speaker at the ceremonies.
+Division of Motor Vehicles was the guest speaker at the ceremonies.

-The new Bernards Township Police Department under construction in late 1989.
+The new Bernards Township Police Department was under construction in late 1989.

 On July 1, 1991, Captain Charles J. Fortenbacher assumed the duties of Chief of Police of Bernards Township, a position he held until retirement on December 31, 1997.
 Captain H. Thomas Kelly was named Police Chief on January 1, 1998.